wp-plugins/statsfc-form/readme.txt

 Donate link:
 Tags: widget, football, soccer, premier league Requires at least: 3.3
-Tested up to: 4.0
+Tested up to: 4.2.2
-Stable tag: 1.6.1
+Stable tag: 1.7
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This widget will place a live Premier League form guide in your website.
+This widget will place a current football form guide in your website.

 == Description ==

-Add a Premier League form guide to your WordPress website.
-To request a key sign up for your free trial at [statsfc.com](https://statsfc.com).
+Add a football form guide to your WordPress website.
+To request a key sign up for your free trial at [statsfc.com](https://statsfc.com/sign-up).

 For a demo, check out [wp.statsfc.com/form/](http://wp.statsfc.com/form/).